"Against the assault of laughter, nothing can stand."

 - Mark Twain

 In early sobriety, something made me question the sanity of the A.A. group members.
 In fact, it freaked me right out.
 It was the laughter.
-Uproarious laughter.
+Real authentic laughter.
 Before the meeting, after the meeting and even during the meeting.
-Someone would share some horrible detail of their addiction, like taking their dog’s pain meds, or drinking vast quantities of mouthwash and everyone would sort of chuckle knowingly.
+Someone would share some horrible detail of their addiction, like stealing and ingesting their dog’s pain meds, or drinking vast quantities of moonshine or hand sanitizer or mouthwash and everyone would sort of chuckle knowingly.
 My friend James* was trying to get sober and had emptied his apartment of all drugs and alcohol.
 In the midst of terrible withdrawl cravings and in an attempt to feel anything other than what he was feeling at the time, he took all of his girlfriend’s birth control pills.
 Nothing happened except that his girlfriend finally realized the severity of his problem.
 She shipped him off to a 60 day rehab where he got, and where he remains, gratefully sober to this day.

 I’ve done it too, pre-sobriety, during periods when I was trying to "cut back" on my favorite sleep-aid, booze.
 Taken some lame OTC drugstore pills because the bottle boasted the warning "this pill may cause dizziness and nausea."
 Like James, I took them, in an attempt to just not feel what I was feeling at the time, usually overwhelming anxiety.
 I reasoned with myself that nauseous and dizzy and even throwing up would be a welcome relief from the weight of the chattering anxious monkeys running around in my brain.
 (Enter Nyquil, stage left.)
 And of course, if it says take 2 I will surely take 4 or 8 or more.